About Me

 Over the next few years I wrote and edited my first few books while doing post-doctoral work at several universities and working at IBM, a data visualization startup, and Los Alamos National Laboratory.
 I became involved in open source development, particularly Python, and started playing the saxophone and Ultimate frisbee (though not simultaneously).
 From 2000 to 2004 I was a contributing editor with Doctor Dobb’s Journal and part of a computer security startup that was eventually acquired by Hewlett-Packard.
 I also published my first children’s book and met the woman I’m married to, and in 2007 we became the happy parents of a wonderful troublemaker.

-I was a professor in Computer Science at the University of Toronto from 2007 to 2010, during which time I helped create a Master’s degree in Applied Computing, was named ComputerWorld Canada’s “IT Educator of the Year”, and wrote some more books (one of which, Beautiful Code, won a Jolt Award).
+I was a professor in Computer Science at the University of Toronto from 2007 to 2010, during which time I helped create a Master’s degree in Applied Computing, was named ComputerWorld Canada’s “IT Educator of the Year”, and published some more books (one of which, Beautiful Code, won a Jolt Award).

 I left academia in 2010 and spent the next seven years building Software Carpentry into a worldwide volunteer organization that teaches basic computing skills to thousands of researchers every year.
 Somewhere in there I found time to edit a book on evidence-based software engineering and the first two volumes of The Architecture of Open Source Applications.
-After a brief stint with Rangle.io in 2017 I joined DataCamp, who I’m proud to say fired me in 2018.
+After a stint at Rangle.io in 2017 I joined DataCamp, who I’m proud to say fired me in 2018.

 CV (PDF, HTML)